 Fortunately, following a gut-healthy lifestyle that supports the survival and growth of all the good bacteria in your body will also keep your oral microbes happy and healthy.
 Follow these simple steps for an oral microbiome that is ready to stand guard all winter long:

-• Avoid antibiotics whenever possible: Antibiotics as medicine and in food are rather indiscriminate when it comes to wiping out all the beneficial bacteria that lives in your mouth, so steer clear of antibiotic-laden foods and only take prescription antibiotics when absolutely necessary.
+• Avoid antibiotics whenever possible: Antibiotics as medicine and in food are rather indiscriminate when it comes to wiping out all the beneficial bacteria that live in your mouth, so steer clear of antibiotic-laden foods and only take prescription antibiotics when absolutely necessary.
 If you do have to take an antibiotic, make sure to step up your probiotic intake during and after your medicine course to keep the good guys in control.

 With all the merriment and holiday joy of the season to be had, the last thing you want is to be sidelined by ENT issues that can make you feel less than your best.
 So, as the winter days grow shorter and (brrrr!) colder, give yourself the gift of a healthy, robust oral microbiome so you don’t have to miss out on a minute of precious memories.